eljangus/nixos/README.md

 and any file prefixed with `_`.
 So a new module is:

 1. a new file, and
-2. its option declaration in the matching `options.nix`.
+2. its option declaration inside the file.

 ### Users